Mustapha62996/product-component/README.md

 ### Continued development

-I'm going to work on more projects that helps me improve in responsive web design
+I'm going to work on more projects that helps me improve in responsive web design.

-### Useful resources

-- [W3schools.com](https://www.example.com) - This is an amazing article which helped me finally understand responsive images.
-I'd recommend it to anyone still learning this concept.

 ## Author